tcolwell7/for_fun_weekly_projects/README.md

 This repository documents my weekly “for fun” coding projects during my sabbatical year.
 The goal is simple: stay accountable, sharp and avoid getting rusty in R, Python, and wider data technologies.
+This repository is my public record.

 I’m treating this year as a chance to practise the full analytical workflow: